kpriyanshu2003/PDF-Tool/README.md

 - Once everything is done, merge pdf + right ( with filename as pdf )
 - Single page pdf is no pdf uploaded

+Issues:

+- Right Side buttons need to be clicked twice to update the right side